supermedium/aframe-environment-component/README.md

 ## Help and contact

 PRs are appreciated, issues are welcomed.
-For any question, ping @feiss at [aframevr in Slack](https://aframevr-slack.herokuapp.com/) or Twitter.
+For any question, ping @feiss at [aframevr in Slack](https://aframe.io/slack-invite) or [Discord](https://supermedium.com/discord).